korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 and there's also no _catch_ block.
 Our code still doesn't compile yet either.
 I'll again choose actions from the first dialog.
-Now, I've got Add catch clauses, and here, on the left, IntelliJ is showing me two catch clauses.
+Now, I've got to add _catch_ clauses, and here, on the left, IntelliJ is showing me two catch clauses.
 I'll select this option.